ConvivioTeam/cookbook/new_client_recipe/connecting.md

 ## Steps To Take

-1. Move the new client opportunity card into the Connecting column in Contactually.
+1. Move the new client opportunity card into the Connecting column on the [New Clients pipeline screen](https://www.contactually.com/pipelines/86389) in Contactually.

 2. Create ideas for ways to connect.
 Involve others if necessary.
 See below for some inspiration.